 then?
 Who read them?
 How, in fact, did publishing begin in India?
 Like the book historian, you too go from being reader to bibliophile to

 The pleasures of bibliophily come from fully embracing the book as material object; its binding, edition, condition, rarity and typography matter as much as its literary content.
 When reading, or even just touching a book, we are—even if not fully conscious of it—in the presence of one of the most valued and venerated objects in a culture.
 And among the protagonists of production—the author, editor and publisher—we must include the printer.
-The printer and typesetter, the true heroes of the book, often
+The printer and typesetter, the true heroes of the book, often go unheralded.

 But bibliography is only a starting point for the book historian.
 In order to understand the book as both material object and a force in history, book historians study general patterns of book production and consumption, focusing on the most ordinary books in order to uncover the literary experience of ordinary readers.